bitrix24/b24restdocs/api-reference/catalog/document/document-element/catalog-document-element-fields.md

-# Get the list of product fields for the warehouse accounting document catalog.document.element.fields
+# Get the list of fields for inventory document items catalog.document.element.fields

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it soon.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}